davidgondelach/DensityEstimation/README.md

 # DensityEstimation
 Matlab code for global thermospheric density estimation using two-line element data.

+Copyright © 2019 by David Gondelach

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Disclaimer:
-Disclaimer: This code is under development and may not directly run after installation.
+This code is under development and may not directly run after installation.
 The code and instructions are being updated.

+Acknowlegdments:
+The MATLAB code for Jacchia-Bowman 2008 model was developed by Meysam Mahooti (copyright 2018) and was downloaded from https://www.mathworks.com/matlabcentral/fileexchange/56163-jacchia-bowman-atmospheric-density-model (version 2.0.0.0).
+The MATLAB code for the SGP4 model and several time and reference frame routines was developed by David Vallado (and others) and was downloaded from https://celestrak.com/software/vallado-sw.php.

 Installation instructions: